 Residential Wireless Gateway with Hotspot

 Service providers are deploying residential wireless gateways with public hotspots to expand their network coverage and capacity.
 With millions of hotspots available, subscribers can enjoy the benefit of complementary and seamless Wi-Fi connectivity while on the go.
 When a subscriber is at home, however, their devices should connect to the wireless home network rather than the hotspot available on the residential gateway.
 If a device connects to the hotspot, the subscriber doesn’t have access to their local network, cannot print files or access storage attached to the network.
 Neither can they enjoy their gigabit subscription.
-The gateway can prevent “home devices” to connect to the hotspot based on their MAC addresses.
+The gateway can prevent “home devices” from connecting to the hotspot based on their MAC addresses, by “blacklisting” those devices’ MAC addresses on the hotspot.

 Randomized MAC address impacts

-When a device uses a different MAC address per SSID, the gateway cannot enforce the device to connect to the home network rather than the hotspot.
+When a device uses a different MAC address per SSID, the gateway cannot enforce the device connection to the home network rather than the hotspot.
 The subscriber has to manually connect their device to the home SSID.

 Rapidly changing MAC address impacts